-Normally a first degree in a science allied with medicine, including biology, ecology, biochemistry, statistics, mathematics, computing, psychology, economics or biomedical science (at least 2:2).
+A bachelor degree with a 2:2 (hons) in a relevant subject (eg biology, ecology, biochemistry, statistics, mathematics, computing, psychology, economics or biomedical science) or equivalent qualification.
 We will also consider working experience (two years or more) of research in a quantitative subject area.

 Months of entry